Become a student tutor or kummi student for the academic year 2024-2025

 Tutors and kummi students are paid a fee after they've returned their completed tutoring report.
 The fee is paid based on the amount of completed tutoring hours you've given to your group, with one tutoring hour being 60 minutes.
 The fee is 14,10€ per hour.
 Please note that there is no fee for planning and preparing tutoring sessions.

 NOTE!
-If you are employed by the University of Oulu at the time of your tutoring or invoicing the tutoring hours, you will not be eligible for a tutoring fee.
-This is due to the University's regulations regarding remuneration for its own staff members.
+If you are employed by the University of Oulu at the time of your tutoring, you will not be eligible for a tutoring fee.
+This is due to the University's regulations regarding paying the fee for the in-house personnel.
+However, depending on the faculty practices, you may be able to receive study credits for the tutoring.

-Depending on your faculty, you may also receive credits and/or a work certificate.
+Depending on your faculty, you may also receive credits.
 To ensure your eligibility for credits, you can contact your faculty for further information.